JJguri/cv/content/authors/admin/_index.md

 how all these processes interact.

 Over 15 years of experience managing large soil-crop-climate datasets (5+ years using Python) and 10 years developing the Agricultural
-Production Systems sIMulator ([APSIM](https://www.apsim.info/)) and applying data pipelining and optimization towards solving large-scale real-world problems.
+Production Systems sIMulator ([APSIM](https://www.apsim.info/)) and applying data pipelining and optimization towards solving large-scale real farm problems.
 I collected (field experimental trials) and analysed data including >18 crop species (annual, perennials).
-I have more than [40 published articles](https://scholar.google.com.au/citations?user=5Bqcm9MAAAAJ&hl=en&oi=sra) [[13 in high-impact journals](/publication) (11 as first author)].
-I received 16 research grants (73% as chief investigator) with a cash value of ~AUD1.25M.
+I have more than [40 published articles](https://scholar.google.com.au/citations?user=5Bqcm9MAAAAJ&hl=en&oi=sra) [[15 in high-impact journals](/publication) (12 as first author)].
+I received 17 research grants (80% as chief investigator) with a cash value of ~AUD8.13M.
 I am currently mentoring [5 PhD students](/phd) in collaboration with international researchers and has previously supervised [5 Honours students](/#honours) to completion.

 My current role at Regrow Ag is focus on developing digital solutions by linking geospatial data (crop, management, environment and genetics),